Key takeaways

 3. An employee experience that supports the customer experience

 Your customer experience is only ever as strong as the people delivering it.
-If your team is stretched, unclear on the vision, or not equipped to handle complex situations — it shows in every customer interaction, even when everyone’s working hard.
+If your team is stretched, unclear on the vision, or not equipped to handle complex situations, it shows in every customer interaction, even when everyone’s working hard.

 The CX strategies that last connect the employee journey to the customer journey.
 They ask: what do our people need to feel, know, and be able to do, to deliver the experience we’re promising?
 That question alone tends to open up a lot.
+It’s the lynchpin of understanding how psychological safety is connected to performance.

 4. Measurement that connects to commercial outcomes